tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** For someone who claims not to be Guido's oracle anymore, why are you acting as one?

 **A:** Heh.
 Fair point :-) I thought my last Q&A said so little he wouldn't mind, but not long after publishing I asked him if he was comfortable with the words I (didn't) put into his mouth.
-He replied "Yeah, that's about right ..." (the rest is nobody's business but ours), so we're cool.
+He replied "Yeah, that's about right ..."), so we're cool.

 I felt I had to say something, because that's the single most frequent question I get, and I try to do the best I can to address all sincere questions.
 Stonewalling isn't my style - people are sick to death of that.